 [Amended 9-15-2011 by L.L.
 No. 49-2011]

 Not more than 2% of all revenues collected shall be utilized for the promotion of Suffolk County as a film-friendly location through the Department of Economic Development and Workforce Housing.
+For the year 2020, any organization which receives funding under this subsection may utilize such funds for either operating expenses and/or programs and activities.
 Annually, the Department of Economic Development and Workforce Housing shall submit to the County Executive and the County Legislature a report on its progress in promoting Suffolk County as a film-friendly location and annual statistics of the revenue generated pursuant to this subsection.

 All remaining revenue collected shall be deposited into the general fund to be utilized for general park purposes.